Disclaimer / Transparency

 Sharing our numbers

-We never had high incomes during our employment years (Alison’s salary was under $100k when she retired and Ali’s was only over $100k for the last two years in her career).
+We each earned around $80k per year from our respective employers when we met in 2004.
+And we both stayed with one employer for most of the next 14 years until we retired, though Ali finally changed jobs for her last two years of employment.
+No job hopping left our salaries relatively flat and Alison’s salary was still under $100k when she retired.
+Ali’s salary went over $100k for the last two years in her career.
 We did our best to maximize our 401K’s and also save as much of our salaries as possible in various investment accounts (IRA’s, Roth’s, and a brokerage account).
-And we got help along the way.

-We share a lot of information about our path to financial independence, our spending during retirement, and our own experience and plans for the future.
-We will not share our net worth because those numbers are our personal information.
-Our goal is to encourage and inspire others to talk about personal finance and follow their own goals.
-Financial independence is personal, it should not be a competitive sport and it should not be used to harm others.
+We share a lot of information about our own personal path to financial independence, our spending during retirement, and our own experience and plans for the future.
+Our goal is to encourage and inspire others to talk about their own personal finances with people they trust (not the internet) and follow their own goals.

 Inheritance

-In 2007 we inherited a family home on a rural Canadian island.
-We should have sold the house immediately but we decided to slowly improve it.
+In 2007 we inherited a family home on a rural Canadian island from Alison’s aunt.
+We should have sold the house immediately but we decided to slowly improve it because the house came with some heavy emotional obligation.
 Over time we set aside money for a new roof, a big foundation repair, demolished an above ground pool, had a furnace and forced air system installed, replaced all of the appliances, finished the basement as a separate apartment for our use, and so on.
 It was a rural island property and it took around 5-6 hours for us to get there from our home in Seattle on a good day, plus ferry costs at around $168 per trip and gas for the drive.
+Keeping that home for our occasional use and summer use for the whole family was definitely not a wise financial decision.

-It took us almost 10 years of trying to keep up with maintenance costs at the Canadian house to realize we had to sell it and regain control of our finances, and we realized we would not be able to recoup our costs with the sale.
-This was probably our biggest lesson in lifestyle inflation since we knew keeping that house was partly an effort to try to keep up with friends who had rental properties and vacation homes.
-The process of inheriting that house, dealing with all of the deferred maintenance issues, trying to turn it into a vacation home for ourselves and family, and then trying to keep it as a negative income rental, taught us a ton of valuable lessons.
-When we finally sold the house we used the proceeds to help pay off our Seattle mortgage, which freed up more of our salaries for investing in our retirement accounts.
-So in the end we learned what we needed to learn, and we do not beat ourselves up for our mistakes!
+After almost 10 years of trying to keep up with maintenance costs we realized we had to sell it to regain control of our finances, and we realized we would not be able to recoup our costs with the sale.
+This was probably our biggest lesson in lifestyle inflation since we knew by then that we had been keeping that house partly to try to keep up with some friends who had rental properties and vacation homes.
+In the end we learned what we needed to learn!

 Living off of our investments